Video examples

 Group

-- Headings should be logically ordered.
+- Headings must be logically ordered.

 - Start with a single